Jupiter2143/dsaa/How.md

-# Compile the project and Run
+# Compile the project and Run by Using Makefile

 ## Prerequisites